Relativistic hydrodynamics with phase transition: Introduction

 \section{Introduction}

-Our knowledge of strongly interacting matter in extreme conditions has been growing in the last decades.
-Heavy-ion experiments at relativistic energies can make a hot and dense quark matter that the composed particles can weakly interact with each other.
-This is the well-known Quark-Gluon Plasma (QGP) phase that is reachable in the early universe, inside compact stars or at terrestrial experiments \cite{Rischke:2003mt, Annala:2019puf, Shuryak:2004tx}.
-In the limit of nowadays energies, it has been confirmed that the QGP shows fluid-like or collective behaviors and relativistic hydrodynamics (RH) as an effective theory is a very powerful tool to describe such collective motions of heavy-ion particles \cite{Busza:2018rrf}.
+Our knowledge of strongly interacting matter in extreme conditions has been growing in recent decades.
+Heavy-ion experiments at relativistic energies can create a hot and dense quark matter in which the composed particles can weakly interact with each other.
+This is the well-known Quark-Gluon Plasma (QGP) phase that is reachable in the early universe, inside compact stars, or at terrestrial experiments \cite{Rischke:2003mt, Annala:2019puf, Shuryak:2004tx}.
+In the limit of today’s energies, it has been confirmed that the QGP shows fluid-like or collective behaviors, and relativistic hydrodynamics (RH) as an effective theory is a powerful tool to describe such collective motions of heavy-ion particles \cite{Busza:2018rrf}.

-The RH has earned great achievements in experimental events.
-For instance, the flow behaviors of emitted particles \cite{Heinz:2013th, Teaney:2000cw} or the particle yields seen at the detectors can be completely described by using the RH hybrid codes \cite{Song:2007ux, Jeon:2000wg}.
-Furthermore, in the collision of light particles such as in proton-proton or even in the electron-electron, it is believed that a kind of collective behavior can be inferred \cite{CMS:2010ifv, Jia:2017hbm, CMS:2016fnw}.
-All of this evidence has marked the "unreasonable effectiveness" of the RH \cite{Noronha-Hostler:2015wft}.
+Relativistic hydrodynamics has been remarkably successful in experimental applications.
+For instance, the flow patterns of emitted particles \cite{Heinz:2013th, Teaney:2000cw} or the particle yields seen at the detectors can be fully described by RH hybrid codes \cite{Song:2007ux, Jeon:2000wg}.
+Additionally, there is evidence to suggest that collective behavior can also be observed in the collision of lighter particles, such as in proton-proton or electron-electron interactions \cite{CMS:2010ifv, Jia:2017hbm, CMS:2016fnw}.
+This has led to the recognition of the "unreasonable effectiveness" of RH \cite{Noronha-Hostler:2015wft}.